skdunnigan/skdunnigan/README.md

 📫 How to reach me: email is best @ Shannon.Dunnigan@dep.state.fl.us

 ### What am I up to?

-- 🔬 I am serving as project manager for an in-house project linking the GTMNERR's long-term plankton monitoring data with it's SWMP data.
-My colleagues on the project are Dr. Nikki Dix, [Gabriela Canas](https://github.com/gcanas1), and [Olivia Roorbach](https://github.com/oroorbach).

-- 👩‍🏫 I am working to compile materials for several R workshops I have or will be leading, many co-authored with [Kim Cressman](https://github.com/swmpkim) where our goal is to try to make R a little less intimidating for new and infrequent users.
-Giving the `bookdown` package a try!

 - As always, I'm finding new ways to analyze and visualize our continuous water quality and weather data with the NERRs in various applications.
    - [`GTMNERR/swmp-nut`](https://github.com/GTMNERR/swmp-nut) - a project to view nutrient data from the GTMNERR collected from 2002-present.
    - [`guana`](https://github.com/skdunnigan/guana) - a project that produced a [Two-Year summary report](https://www.researchgate.net/publication/337257540_Guana_Water_Quality_Two-Year_Summary_Report_July_2017-June_2019) for a local water quality project with code used by graduate students and additional researchers.
+   - [`GTMNERR/swmp-abiotic`](https://github.com/GTMNERR/swmp-abiotic) - a repository of all code working with the abiotic SWMP data at the GTMNERR.

+- 🔬 I am serving as project manager for an in-house project linking the GTMNERR's long-term plankton monitoring data with it's SWMP data.
+My colleagues on the project are Dr. Nikki Dix, [Gabriela Canas](https://github.com/gcanas1), and [Olivia Roorbach](https://github.com/oroorbach).

 ### Experience